Farm Camp connects kids to the land, their community, how food grows, and the principles of sustainability.

 Program Components

 In the spring of 2024, Raleigh City Farm expanded the farm’s footprint to include two adjacent lots.
-This expansion allows us to grow our education and engagement programs within the newly developed Murphy's Naturals Teaching Garden that includes an outdoor classroom.
+This expansion allowed us to grow our education and engagement programs within the newly developed Murphy's Naturals Teaching Garden that includes an outdoor classroom.

 An Historical Look Back